BoomerChiao/Arduino_Air-Quality-Monitor/README_US.md

 ##  Pin wiring　（引腳接線）

-以下提供兩種不同的引腳接線方式，主要針對不同的面板類型。

-請依據你的成品需求進行接線。下圖分別展示 OLED Display 與 TJC3224T128_011R_A01 的接線方式。
+Here are two different wiring methods, designed for different panel types.

+Please wire accordingly based on your project requirements.
+The diagrams below illustrate the wiring for the OLED Display and TJC3224T128_011R_A01, respectively.

 ![image](https://github.com/user-attachments/assets/27b40138-775a-4e6f-b1ef-655c7a60583f)
-- 請注意，該設計僅持支援 5V 電壓範圍。因此，建議將 VCC 預設為 5V 電源以確保正常運作。
+- Please note that this design only supports a 5V voltage range.
+Therefore, it is recommended to set VCC to 5V by default to ensure proper operation.
 - Arduino Pro Mini: A4 (SDA) ; A5 (SCL) ; D2 (PMS9003M_RXD) ; D3 (PMS9003M_TXD)
 - AHT20: SDA (A4) ; SCL (A5)
 - SHT40: SDA (A4) ; SCL (A5)